angular/angular/aio/content/guide/upgrade.md

 To configure the Angular router, you must define a route for AngularJS URLs.
 To match those URLs, you add a route configuration that uses the `matcher` property.
 The `matcher` allows you to use custom pattern matching for URL paths.
 The Angular router tries to match on more specific routes such as static and variable routes first.
 When it doesn't find a match, it then looks at custom matchers defined in your route configuration.
 If the custom matchers don't match a route, it then goes to catch-all routes, such as a 404 page.

-Define a custom matcher function for AngularJS routes:
+The following example defines a custom matcher function for AngularJS routes.

 <code-example path="upgrade-lazy-load-ajs/src/app/app-routing.module.ts" header="src/app/app-routing.module.ts" region="matcher">
 </code-example>

-Then add a route object to your routing configuration using the `matcher` property and custom matcher, and the `component` property with `AngularJSComponent`.
+The following code adds a route object to your routing configuration using the `matcher` property and custom matcher, and the `component` property with `AngularJSComponent`.

 <code-example path="upgrade-lazy-load-ajs/src/app/app-routing.module.ts" header="src/app/app-routing.module.ts">
 </code-example>